BlackDiamond1503/PYRCADE_Terminal_Based_Game_Engine/README.md

 #### *Pyrcade.py*
 The new class based engine, the class based tag is because I've never coded with classes (very easy to do, and I've never done it 'till now).
 Cleaner, easier to work in, more understandable, easier to debug in, there are just many advantages comparing it to the old one.
+___
+### Features
+#### Individual Arcade "Managment"
+The `arcade` class is a "machine" that contains a "screen" (`screen` class object), an input listener system (managed by the `pynput` library) and a main code loop to run (a simple function with the "machine's code").

+#### Logging System for Debuging
+It will write to a log file on the `logs` folder, it will be a `.txt` that will have debug information that can be used to spot problems in the game loops or the engine itself.
+The system can be toggled ON and OFF in the global variable `DEBUG` at the top of the entire source code (The logging is being actively developed and improved)

+#### Screen Managment
+The `screen` class has many methods to modify it's memory, which is divided into `pixel_layers` and `color_layers` to separate color and pixel information for convinience. `screen.create_pixel` creates a single pixel on a determined `x`, `y` and `layer` on the screen, it will have 3 characters worth of information and two colors; foegroung and background. `screen.create_sprite` takes a `sprite` class object and it's data to be pasted in certain `x`, `y` and `layer` of the screen memory

+#### Sprites
+The `sprite` class is a calss that has some parameters attached to it; `height`, `width`, `pixel_data`, `color_data`, and other parameters.
+All these propieties manage how the sprite is drawn to the screen.
+The data itself is writen on a "Human Friendly" format, then is translated into engine raw data for it to process.